Skip to main contentSkip to main navigationSkip to footer content

 The Office of the Dean of Students encourages students to report behavior that discriminates, stereotypes, excludes or harasses anyone in the community.
 Bias incidents and/or hate crimes involve behavior that is motivated by bias or prejudice against an individual or group of people based on personal characteristics or identity, including but not limited to: age, gender/gender identity, race, ethnicity, sexual orientation, religion or disability.
 Hate crimes are bias incidents that include a violation of criminal statute such as property damage, personal injury or other illegal conduct.

-Please visit our web page for additional information as well as an incident report form:
+Please visit our Report Bias webpage for additional information as well as an incident report form.

 When a Saint Xavier University student is involved in an off-campus offense, University police and security officers may assist with the investigation in cooperation with local, state, or federal law enforcement.
 Chicago, Evergreen Park, Oak Lawn, and the Orland Park police departments routinely work and communicate with campus officers on any serious incidents occurring on-campus or in the immediate neighborhood and business areas surrounding campus.
 University police and security officers can and do respond to student-related incidents that occur in close proximity to campus.
 However, University police officers do not provide "primary" law enforcement services to off-campus locations.
 This remains the responsibility of the municipality having jurisdiction and Illinois Uniformed Crime Reporting (IUCR) responsibility.